Dallas Wings guard Paige Bueckers brings the ball up court against the Indiana Fever during a preseason game at Gainbridge Fieldhouse.

 “Getting stops and not sending them to the free-throw line allows us to play faster.
 It’s harder to run off made baskets, so it starts with our defense and leads into our offense,” Bueckers said.
 “I thought we did a good job of that in the second quarter.”

-Bueckers’s connection with Smith was the offensive engine of the run.
+Bueckers’s connection with Smith, and her general ability to get her shot off, stood out.
 Indiana spent significant possessions playing up in pick-and-roll coverage, an explicit acknowledgment of the threat Smith poses as a stretch big.
 The Fever’s high coverage created driving lanes for Bueckers and her teammates straight into the paint, where the Wings outscored Indiana 50-30 across the four quarters.

 “Alanna does a really good job of screening, hitting bodies, and creating space and separation,” Bueckers told Dallas Hoops Journal.
 “She’s a threat finishing and from the 3-point line, so that helps.
 My teammates set great screens, and our guards do a great job getting me open and setting the tone for how aggressive we want to be.
 It’s really a testament to my teammates helping me get those looks.”